ZoeyVid/NPMplus/README.md

 # NPMplus

-This is an improved fork of the nginx-proxy-manager, see below for some changes <br>
+This is a fork of the nginx-proxy-manager, see below for some changes <br>
 If you don't need the web GUI of NPMplus, you may also have a look at caddy: https://caddyserver.com

 - [Compatibility (to Upstream)](#compatibility-to-upstream)